Posted on

 Read more

-Posted on
+Posted on Leave a comment

 Women’s History Month Teatime

-We are a little over halfway through Women’s History Month and here at History Unboxed® we figured that it’s time for a Women’s History Month teatime.
+March is Women’s History Month and here at History Unboxed® we figured that it’s time for a Women’s History Month teatime.
 Check out the graphic below to learn about how Women’s History Month came to be.
 We’ve compiled a list of poetry and short readings we think lend themselves well to a Women’s History Month themed teatime.
 But first, the tea and snacks!
 Looking for more Women’s History Month lessons?
-Check out our 2023 Women’s History Month Downloadable Lesson!
-Legend has it that scones were first created in Scotland around 1500, and were quick breads…
+Check out Women’s History Unboxed: Storytellers and Women’s History Unboxed: Healers & Hope.
+American Tea Gown, 1875-80.
+Collection of the Metropolitan Museum of Art, New York City.
+Tea gowns…

 Read more